pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 ## Discrete Choice Modelling: The Idea

 Discrete choice modelling is related to the idea of a latent utility scale as discussed in {ref}`ordinal_regression`, but it generalises the idea to decision making.
 It posits that human decision making can be modelled as a function of latent/subjective utility measurements over a set of mutually exclusive alternatives.
-The theory is that any decision maker will go with the option that maximises their subjective utility, and that utility can be modelled as a latent linear function of observable features of the world.
+The theory states that any decision maker will go with the option that maximises their subjective utility, __and__ that utility can be modelled as a latent linear function of observable features of the world.

 The idea is perhaps most famously applied by Daniel McFadden in the 1970s to predict the market share accruing to transportation choices (i.e. car, rail, walking etc..) in California after the proposed introduction of BART light rail system.
 It's worth pausing on that point.
-The theory is one of micro level human decision making that has, in real applications, been scaled up to make broadly accurate societal level predictions.
+The theory is one of micro level human decision making that has, in real applications, been scaled up to make broadly accurate macro level predictions.
 For more details we recommend {cite:t}`train2009`

 We don't need to be too credulous either.
 This is merely a statistical model and success here is entirely dependent on the skill of modeller and the available measurements coupled with plausible theory.
-But it's worth just noting the scale of the ambition underlying these models.
-The structure of the model encourages you to articulate your theory of the decision makers.
+But it's worth noting the scale of the ambition underlying these models.
+The structure of the model encourages you to articulate your theory of the decision makers and the environment they inhabit.

 ### The Data

 In this example, we'll examine the technique of discrete choice modelling using a (i) heating system data set from the R `mlogit` package and (ii) repeat choice data set over cracker brands.
 We'll be pursuing a Bayesian approach to estimating the models rather than the MLE methodology reported in their vigenette.
-The first data set shows household choices over offere of heating systems in California.
+The first data set shows household choices over offers of heating systems in California.
 The observations consist of single-family houses in California that were newly built and had central air-conditioning.
 Five types of systems are considered to have been possible:

  - gas central (gc),
  - gas room (gr),